Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_vault/vhol_data_vault.md

 ```
 ![staged data](assets/img11.png)

 7. Finally, now that we established the basics and new data is knocking at our door (stream), lets see how we can derive some of the business keys for the Data Vault entites we are going to model.
-In this example, we will model it as a view on top of the stream that should allow us to perform data parsing (raw_json -> columns) and business_key, hash_diff derivation on the fly:
+In this example, we will model it as a view on top of the stream that should allow us to perform data parsing (raw_json -> columns) and business_key, hash_diff derivation on the fly.
+Another thing to notice here is the use of SHA1_BINARY as hasing function.
+There are many articles on choosing between MD5/SHA1(2)/other hash functions, so we won't focus on this.
+For this lab, we are going to use fairly common SHA1 and its BINARY version from Snowflake arsenal of functions that use less bytes to encode value than STRING.

 ```sql
 CREATE OR REPLACE VIEW stg_customer_strm_outbound AS